Breakeven: What it is and how to calculate it

 Meaning of the term breakeven

-Importance of breakeven in business and finance
+Importance of breakeven in finance and business

-Knowing your breakeven allows you to:
+Knowing your breakeven point allows you to:

 • Plan sales targets

-• Assess the viability of your business
+• Evaluate the viability of your business

 Types of breakeven